needo-global/bandlab-blog-api/README.md

 5. Add Swagger support
 6. Post images are public - secure them if public in not safe
 7. Scanning API payloads for security vulnerabilities (like images, etc...)
+8. Use configuration options for ECS and Lambda to remove hardcoded constants
+9. Fix 'TODO' comments